emcastillo/pytorch-pfn-extras/README.md

 # pytorch-pfn-extras

-Supplementary components to accelerate research and development for PyTorch.
+Supplementary components to accelerate research and development in PyTorch.

 ## Installation